ChuaN15/SecretChatroom/README.md

 # Secret Chatroom
 SecretChatroom is anonymous chat room application developed with Java and Firebase.
 There is no user registration required.
 You only need to pick a username before enter a room then you are good to go.
 Not only does this make it quick and easy to use but it's very secure and private.
 There is zero personal information stored.
-Only the conversations are stored and those are automatically removed after 30 days.

 # Chat without registration
 Join room with only user display name and room name